sadrakhsw/belajar-git/readme.txt

 let's play valorant
-because valorant is a fun game. valorant is a good competitive game too. this game might get you angry,
+because valorant is a fun game. valorant is a good competitive game too. this game might get you angry, and stressed.